 The Laboratory Self Audit (LSA) is FIU's required self-inspection program for academic and research laboratories.
 It promotes individual accountability and helps ensure compliance with safety and regulatory requirements.

-Completed annually through an online survey, the LSA enables laboratories to assess their practices, identify areas for improvement, and access resources that support safe and compliant operations.
+Completed annually, the LSA enables laboratories to assess their practices, identify areas for improvement, and access resources that support safe and compliant operations.

 Note: Only FIU employees, such as faculty and staff, are allowed to complete the LSA.
 Students, volunteers, and interns may not submit the LSA unless they are employed by FIU and authorized by the lab’s Principal Investigator or Lab Manager.